find the value of pi -- starts 3 point 1 4 1 5 9.

 Lesser has won over a dozen awards for educational STEM songs and song videos in recent national contests (ASA, National Museum of Mathematics, CAUSE, QL-SIGMAA) and has given presentation-performances for national audiences ranging from mathematics teachers (e.g., an SRO audience of 800+ to open the 2009 NCTM conference in Nashville) to mathematicians (e.g., 2008 MAA MathFest banquet or the 2014 Bridges meeting) to statisticians (e.g., 2013 USCOTS banquet) to general audiences (e.g., 2015 MoMath event and 2018 NSF video showcase).

-His songs yielded statistically significant learning gains in an NSF-funded randomized experiment and helped land a followup NSF grant to write and assess interactive statistics songs.
+His songs yielded significant learning gains in an NSF-funded randomized experiment and helped land an award-winning followup NSF grant to write and assess interactive statistics songs.
 Lesser’s work has been featured in print media (e.g., Australia’s largest paper), institutional media (e.g., college newsletter or the closing story of university newscast), STEM songwriter media, and mass media (from El Paso to Jamaica!).
 While he focuses on secondary and postsecondary levels, Lesser has also produced math-and-music material for younger audiences, ranging from an appearing on a regional PBS-TV children's show to writing an issue of syndicated newspaper feature The Mini Page.